German New Guinea

-Following the outbreak of the First World War in 1914, Kaiser-Wilhelmsland and nearby islands fell to Australian forces, while Japan occupied most of the remaining German possessions in the Pacific.
+Following the outbreak of World War I in 1914, Kaiser-Wilhelmsland and nearby islands fell to Australian forces, while Japan occupied most of the remaining German possessions in the Pacific.
 The mainland part of German New Guinea (Kaiser-Wilhelmsland), the Bismarck Archipelago and the North Solomon Islands are now part of Papua New Guinea.
 The Northern Mariana Islands are an unincorporated territory of the United States.
 The Carolines (as the Federated States of Micronesia), the Marshall Islands, Nauru and Palau are independent countries.

 The islands to the east of Kaiser-Wilhelmsland, on annexation, were renamed the Bismarck Archipelago (formerly the New Britannia Archipelago) and the two largest islands renamed Neupommern ('New Pomerania', today's New Britain) and Neumecklenburg ('New Mecklenburg', now New Ireland).
 Due to their accessibility by water, however, these outlying islands were, and have remained, the most economically viable part of the territory.

 With the exception of German Samoa, the German islands in the Western Pacific formed the "Imperial German Pacific Protectorates".
 These were administered as part of German New Guinea and included the Bismarck Archipelago (New Britain, New Ireland, and several smaller islands), the North Solomon Islands (Buka, Bougainville, and several smaller islands), the Carolines, Palau, the Marianas (except for Guam), the Marshall Islands, and Nauru.
 The total land area of German New Guinea was 249500 km².